justaszie/weight-tracker/README.md

 **Progress Dashboard**
 - **Weight change overview** over a selected period: total change from dates X to Y (in absolute and relative terms), average weekly change, average estimated caloric surplus / deficit
-- **Weekly details** key metrics for every week in the selected period
+- **Weekly details** - key metrics for every week in the selected period
 - **Filtering data**
   - View data for a specific date range (from/to dates)
   - View data for the last N weeks
   - Real-time updates when filters change
-- **Syncing data with external sources** - user can request to get data from their selected source (currently only Google Fit supported)
+- **Syncing data with external sources** - the user can request to get data from their selected source (currently only Google Fit supported)
-- **Responsive UI** clean minimalistic UI that adjusts to various screen sizes, including mobile
+- **Responsive UI** - clean minimalistic UI that adjusts to various screen sizes, including mobile
-- **Meaningful metrics** PTs and nutritionists generally recommend keeping weight change to ~0.5%–1% per week for a healthy and sustainable change.
+- **Meaningful metrics**  - PTs and nutritionists generally recommend keeping weight change to ~0.5%–1% per week for a healthy and sustainable change.
 The app calculates this rate for the user’s data so they can see if their weight change is within a healthy range.

 **Goal-Based Evaluation**
 - Switch between three fitness goals: Lose Fat, Maintain Weight, Gain Muscle